 In Argentina, Cerrado remains focused on continued operational improvement initiatives at MDN to increase efficiencies and enhance production.
 As expected, grades remained at forecasted levels.
-An overall head grade of 4,59 g/t was achieved.
+An overall head grade of 4.84 g/t was achieved in the second quarter of 2023.

-At the operational level, the focus remains on enhanced dilution control activities, tightening in pit ore control processes to further increase the average head-grades delivered to the mill and improve recovery rates while sustaining mill throughput rates at 1,100 - 1,200 tpd.
-The company produced 13,951 Geo Gold ounces and sold 16,255 ounces during Q1 2023.
-Over the course of 2023, the Company expects the ongoing operational strategy to achieve the yearly production target of 45,000 - 50,000 ounces from the CIL plant (excluding the Calandrias heap leach production).
+At the operational level, the focus remains on enhanced dilution control activities, tightening in pit ore control processes to further increase the average head-grades delivered to the mill and improve recovery rates, while sustaining mill throughput rates at 1,100 - 1,200 tpd.
+The company produced 12,453 Geo Gold ounces and sold 10,953 ounces during Q2 2023.

 Management is encouraged by the exploration programs initiated this year and our view that significant exploration potential exists at the property remains unchanged.
 Our aim with the 2023 program is to continue the 2022 plan by extending the mine life through the identification of additional mineralization in current open pit mining areas as well as underground mining.
-Exploration work remains ongoing to focus on growing the known resources at MDN beyond those outlined in the Mineral Resource Estimate ("MRE") reported February 17, 2021.
+Exploration work remains ongoing to focus on growing the known resources at MDN beyond those outlined in the Mineral Resource Estimate ("MRE") reported on February 17, 2021.
 The focus remains on drilling high grade near surface targets that can readily be brought into the mine plan as well as the continued regional program to better understand the potential of the significant land package at MDN.
 Additionally, planning for deeper drilling with the potential of extending the high-grade underground resource at MDN has identified the opportunity to develop Paloma as an underground mine.
 The underground drilling program continued during this quarter focusing on the Esperanza/Rocio veins.
 Geotechnical design for the underground operation has been completed and a mining contractor has been appointed to assist the on-site team with the necessary studies and test work required to evaluate the potential and needs associated with underground operations.

 The Company is also completing an internal study for a second heap leach at Martinetas.
 Over the longer term this is expected to allow MDN to focus on processing higher grade material through the milling and CIL plant, while lower grade material will be processed via heap leaching.
-The final study and development decision are expected by the end of the second guarter 2023 and initial production would be expected by the end of the fourth guarter 2023.
+The final study and development decision are expected by the end of the third guarter 2023 and initial production would be expected by the end of the first guarter 2024.